 - Awning attachment set — We like this Triangle Sun Shade Sail Canopy Awning Installation

-- Anchor posts (steel or timber can be purchased from your local building supplier) we opted for 3 x 3 inch timber beams.
+- Anchor posts (steel or timber product can be purchased from your local building supplier) we opted for 3 x 3 inch timber beams.

 - Fence post cement — We like this Sika Post Fix Fence Post Mix